caelcs/bsadvise/README.md

 3. sbt update (update dependencies)
 4. sbt gen-idea (if you want to use IntelliJ run this and It will generate convert it to IntelliJ Project.)

+###Package and Run

+for packaging the whole bsadvise project execute:

+1. sbt assembly

+it will generate a jar with all the project in the following location

+bsadvice/bsa-core-api/target/scala-X.XX/bsa-core-api_X.XX-Y.Y.Y.-SNAPSHOT.jar

+Running java -jar -Dconfig.file=application.conf bsa-core-api_X.XX-Y.Y.Y.-SNAPSHOT.jar will start the server in the foreground.